lemire/FastShuffleExperiments/README.md

 ```

 The first one always generates two divisions, the second one usually generates one division whereas the last one rarely requires a division at all.

+See:

+* Daniel Lemire, [Fast Random Integer Generation in an Interval](https://arxiv.org/abs/1805.10941), ACM Transactions on Modeling and Computer Simulation (to appear)